LincaMarius/ISAP-1_Block_Diagram/README.md

 Now we will have 25 command signals that must be provided by the Control Block.

+Since the available RAM is only 16 bytes, I decided to have the Stack use a separate address space, so it doesn't reduce the space available for program variables.

+Because the Stack does not use the computer's data RAM, but has its own RAM, the direction of growth of the Stack does not matter.

+Following the above changes, the ISAP-1 Computer Address Space is:

 New instructions such as: PUSH, POP, CALL, RET, JMP FAR can now be implemented.

 The new Instruction Set is: